 The chances are there will be times the writer will want to stop.
 Just give up the dream of being published.
-This has applied to me owing to some health issues and publishers closing.
+This has applied to me owing to some health issues and publishers’ closing.
 This is understandable, particularly if the person has spent many years trying without success.
 But what of those published?
 The worry doesn’t end there.

 With the success comes, if not added pressure, at least pressures of various sorts.
 A writer may be only as good as his or her last book.
 We’ve seen instances where a writer gets lambasted because the creative vision that started a series hasn’t met the expectations of a majority reader vote.
-I’m not talking about good or bad writing — I’m thinking of those cases where an outcome differs to what readers expected, or a character dies much to the displeasure of many.
+I’m not talking about good or bad writing — I’m thinking of those cases where an outcome differs from what readers expected, or a character dies, much to the displeasure of many.